-SWEA Japan was established in 1988 and currently has about 60 members.
+SWEA Japan was established in 1988 and currently has about 50 members.
 Our chapter has previously given cultural scholarships and contributions to Swedish Schools in Tokyo, and also supported women’s shelters in the Tokyo area.
 The annual Christmas Bazaar is the fund raising event of the year for SWEA Japan.
 The proceeds from the Bazaar go in full into our donation programme, which is supporting a few carefully selected projects.
-Thanks to our generous Bazaar sponsors, last year the bazaar generated a profit of 3 400 000 yen, which will go in full to the Tohoku area and the Swedish School in Tokyo during 2016.
+Thanks to our generous Bazaar sponsors 2015, the bazaar generated a profit of 3 400 000 yen, which went in full to the Tohoku area and the Swedish School in Tokyo during 2016.

 2015: Supported 6 municipal kindergartens and children centers in Iwaki City, Fukushima prefecture, with toys from BRIO and MICKI, furniture and toys from IKEA, nordic children’s literature and Pippi dolls, and air cleaners from LightAir.
 We have continued to promote Swedish-Japanes craftsmanship exchange through the donation of Swedish wool yarn, knitting needles and pattern books to 2 temporary accommodations in Tono City and Ishinomaki City, and also to the Crochet Village, a non-profit organisation with operations in Tono City, Iwate prefecture.
 2015 donations amounted to 2 544 501 yen, of which 500 000 yen went to the Swedish school in Tokyo.